70-Day Rule

 Short-term employment

 Social securityFully exempt.
-Only accident insurance is paid by the employer.Pension contributions required.
+Only accident insurance is paid by the employer.Subject to pension contributions.

 / 03 — Eligibility

-Short-term employment comes with strict eligibility rules under German law.
-Here is a clear overview of which situations are permitted — and which are not.
+Short-term employment comes with clear eligibility requirements.
+Here you can see at a glance which situations are permitted — and which are not.

 • /01

-Anyone still attending secondary school may take short-term jobs — even alongside a Minijob with a different employer.
+Anyone attending a general education school may take on short-term employment — including alongside a mini-job with a different employer.

 • /02

 Permitted.
-A simultaneous Minijob with a different employer is also allowed.
-Keep track of the time limits.
+A simultaneous mini-job with another employer is also allowed.
+Time limits apply.

 • /03

-Allowed alongside an apprenticeship, provided the annual time limits are respected.
+Short-term employment alongside an apprenticeship is permissible, provided the annual time limits are observed.

 • /04